rundsk/dsk/docs/00_Getting Started/02-Step by Step/Readme.md

 You can add as many aspects as you like and even nest them.
 Open the “Components” folder and create a few new folders, like “01-Text Field” and “02-Button” in it.
 The numbers in the front tell DSK in what order to display the aspects, but they get removed from the title that is displayed in the browser.

 ## 🌁 — Step 9: Add assets
 You can add files of any type to DSK.
 If you want to add a quick drawing or a Sketch file or even a video of a prototype to one of your aspects, place any file you like into the "01-Text Field" folder and refresh your browser.
 You will see an “Assets” tab that displays the file and some information about it.
 You can also download the file there.
-Any file that is not directly used by DSK is called an _asset_.
+Any file that is not directly used by DSK is called an [asset](/The-Design-Definitions-Tree/Assets).

 ## 🏷 — Step 10: Add meta data
 Additionally to documenting your design aspects, you can also add some meta data about them.
 This makes it easier to organize your Design System and improves search results.